Changing Expectations: Customer Attitudes Towards Shipping Speeds

 Impact of Amazon Prime

-Amazon Prime follows a basic premise: For $99 a year, subscribers will get free, unlimited one- or two-day shipping on many items offered through the website.
-The service began being offered in 2005, and since then has ballooned to the extent that there are now 54 million Amazon Prime members.
+Amazon Prime follows a basic premise: For $139 a year, subscribers will get free, unlimited one- or two-day shipping on many items offered through the website.
+The service began being offered in 2005, and since then has ballooned to the extent that there are now over 100 million Amazon Prime members.

 As more and more people signed up for Amazon Prime, the expectations of the general public towards shipping has dramatically shifted: If Amazon can offer quick, cheap shipping, then why can’t other retailers?

-The rise of Amazon and other online retailers is likely directly correlated to the rising customer impatience noted in the study referenced above.
+The rise of Amazon, Walmart, and other online retailers is likely directly correlated to the rising customer impatience noted in the study referenced above.
 But that doesn’t change the fact that, for most small and mid-sized operations, shipping costs are expensive.

 Chances are, you won’t be able to meet the shipping expectations that Amazon Prime has generated from the average customer in today’s market: Waiving shipping fees is in many cases cost-prohibitive; charging too much for shipping can lead to a loss of sales; and having delivery times far outside what customers are willing to accept is liable to lose you customers.